Moduli spaces of semitoric systems: Background: The classification of semitoric integrable systems

 For $k\in\Z$ let $T^k$ be given by

 \begin{definition} Let $\De\in\poly$ be a rational convex polygon.
 We say that a \emph{vertex} of $\De$ is a point in the boundary $\partial\De$ where the meeting edges are not co-linear.
 A point is said to be in the \emph{top-boundary} of $\De$ if it is the top end of a vertical segment formed by intersecting $\De$ with a vertical line.
-Suppose that $z$ is a vertex of $\De$ and $(u,v)$ are a pair of primitive integral vectors starting at $z$ and extending along the direction of the edges which meet at $z$ in the order which makes them oriented.
-Then the point $z$ is called \begin{enumerate} \item a \emph{Delzant corner} when $\det(u,v)=1$; \item a \emph{hidden Delzant corner} when it belongs to the top boundary and $\det(u,T^1v)=1$; \item a \emph{fake corner} when it belongs to the top boundary and $\det(u,T^1v)=0$. \end{enumerate} A rational convex polygon $\De\in\poly$ is called \emph{Delzant} if it is compact and every corner is a Delzant corner.
-This is the polygon which is relevant for the toric case which we are presently generalizing to the semitoric case. \end{definition}
+Suppose that $z$ is a vertex of $\De$ and $(u,v)$ are a pair of primitive integral vectors starting at $z$ and extending along the direction of the edges which meet at $z$ in the order such that $\mathrm{det}(u,v)\geq 0$.
+Then the point $z$ is called a \emph{corner} and is said to \begin{enumerate} \item satisfy the \emph{Delzant condition} if $\det(u,v)=1$; \item satisfy the \emph{hidden Delzant condition} if it belongs to the top boundary and $\det(u,T^1v)=1$; \item satisfy the \emph{fake condition} if it belongs to the top boundary and $\det(u,T^1v)=0$. \end{enumerate} Notice that it is possible for a corner to satisfy both the Delzant and the fake conditions simultaneously.
+A rational convex polygon $\De\in\poly$ is called \emph{Delzant} if it is compact and every corner is a Delzant corner.
+This implies that it is cut out by finitely many half-planes. \end{definition}

-Now we are nearly ready to define the affine invariant, but to make sure the invariant is unique we must first define the appropriate group action.

-\subsubsection{The action of \texorpdfstring{$\Gmf\times\tk$}{the symmetry groups}}
+\subsection{The action of \texorpdfstring{$\Gmf\times\tk$}{the symmetry groups}}